Smugandcomfy/icllm/v2 Llama-ccp/Readme.md

 ## What's New in v2

-This is a major upgrade from the v1 canister (`.ernie-deploy/`), which used an older llama.cpp fork.
+This is a upstream upgrade from the oncai Llama-ccp , which used an older llama.cpp fork.

 ### New Model Architectures